 I don’t remember what I said to stall him.
 I kept talking while I slowly positioned myself closer to the open side of the door but still out of his arm’s reach.
 I was going to make a break for it if I could.

 As usual in my life, providence stepped in.
 Just as I was about to make a dash for the door, hoping he wouldn’t grab me, my friend roared into the driveway, honking the horn.
 The lights through the window and the noise was just enough to distract him for the few seconds it took for me to dash through the open door.

-The next day, my friends’ tall and handsome neighbor that I had once desperately wanted to date but never did helped me.
+The next day, my friends’ tall and handsome neighbor, whom I had once desperately wanted to date but never did, helped me.
 He took me to the apartment while ape-for-brains was at work and helped me pack all my stuff and get the hell out of there for good.